PhoenixofForce/CPP_Game/README.md

 Learning c++ while making a game with [SDL2](https://www.libsdl.org/download-2.0.php).

-## The Game
+## The Game and Controls

 The Game resembles the [Bastion Stairs Workshop Minigame](https://workshop.codes/62TWS) from Overwatch.
-Press space to jump up and left control to switch directions (you start facing left).
+Press **space to jump up and left control to switch directions (you start facing left)**.
 Instead of scores and restarting at 0 when failing, you have some sort of error bar, which tells you the amount of errors per layer you advanced.

 ## Project Structure